BANGAUTOGLASS

 This is one of the most frequently asked questions from Civic Type R owners, and the answer depends on your specific policy.
 Comprehensive coverage typically includes windshield damage, but the details around OEM glass requirements and ADAS calibration coverage vary by insurer and by policy tier.
 Some policies explicitly cover OEM glass when the vehicle manufacturer requires it for safety systems to function correctly — and Honda's documented position on the matter gives you a legitimate basis for that conversation with your insurer.

 Calibration is increasingly recognized by insurers as a necessary part of windshield replacement on ADAS-equipped vehicles, but it isn't automatic — you may need to confirm with your adjuster that it's included.
 If you haven't started your insurance claim yet, Bang AutoGlass can assist you through the process and help ensure that the scope of work — including calibration — is properly documented from the start.
-We don't file the claim on your behalf, but we can help you understand what to ask for and make sure nothing gets missed in the documentation.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Factors That Affect What Your Replacement Will Cost